 Read both of the above to your family and see which one is more captivating.
 They both taught the same fundamental things.
 They both even contained the same “facts.”
 The first is merely sentences copied/pasted from Wikipedia/Britannica/etc and makes little sense.
 Worse– it’s forgetful, even if it it’s not confusing.

-The second is something typed up by us a few seconds ago as a silly example of “living book format.”
-Teaching the student through literature (hopefully with good literary quality).
+The second is something typed up by us a few seconds ago as a silly example of “living story format.”
+Teaching the student through literature (hopefully with good literary quality) is ideal.
 Living books can be stories designed to draw in the student and make them want to learn (and also help them to retain the learning).
 The living book format not only captivates, but it can EXPLAIN the lessons being taught, with passion.
 Sometimes our units have a little extra story line just to draw in the students.
 They reach not only the mind with understanding, but the emotions with passion.
-They teach MUCH more effectively than the first example above.
+The stories teach MUCH more effectively than the first example above.
 Sometimes the “story” encompasses the entire lesson; sometimes it serves to get the lesson started.
+It varies by unit.
 Each person’s idea of a living book can take on its own form for a unique purpose, but this is the gist.

-In Campfire Curriculums, 90% of our units are written in living book format, and a large percentage is living story… and this is why.
+In Campfire Curriculums, all of our units are written in living book format, and a large percentage is living story… and this is why.

 P.S: Charlotte Mason was a huge advocate of living books.